thecarp/dactyl-keyboard/doc/options-main.md

   - base:
       offset: [0, 10, 0]
 ```
 In this example, the high point in the middle is offset on the x axis, giving the edge of the central housing a slant.
-Notice also that the lowest z coordinate is 0, which places this central housing on the floor, inside the `mask`.
-Lower z coordinate will cause the `mask` to open the bottom of the central housing, which is usually more practical.
+Notice also that the lowest z coordinate is 0, which places this central housing on the floor, inside the `mask`; this is not required.
+A lower z coordinate will cause the `mask` to open the bottom of the central housing, which is usually more practical.

 The series of vertices placed this way is conceptually similar to the outline of a house’s gable, up against which another house is built.
 Here, this other house usually starts with a central housing adapter, a feature which fits precisely onto each side of the housing.
 The basic form of the adapter is determined as part of the interface itself: Each `base` vertex of the interface has a corresponding vertex on the adapter, and each can be named with an `alias` for use as an anchor of other features.